 "// comment": "ODU Abstract Topology @ MPI",

-The JSON code examples provided in this document have been validated against the YANG models following the validation process described in Appendix A, which would not consider the comments.
+The JSON code examples provided in this document have been validated against the YANG models following the validation process described in Appendix B, which would not consider the comments.

 In order to have successful validation of the examples, some numbering scheme has been defined to assign identifiers to the different entities which would pass the syntax checks.
 In that case, to simplify the reading, another JSON name/value pair, formatted as a comment and using the mnemonic identifiers is also provided.
 For example, the identifier of node S3 (S3-NODE-ID) has been assumed to be "10.0.0.3" and would be shown in the JSON code example using the two JSON name/value pair: